karma-runner/karma-sauce-launcher/README.md

 ### version
 Type: `String`
+Default: latest browser version for all browsers except Chrome which defaults to 27 ??

 Version of the browser to use.

 ### platform
 Type: `String`
+Default: ??

 Name of platform to run browser on.

 ### deviceOrientation
 Type: `String`
+Default: ??

 Accepted values: `'portrait' || 'landscape'`
->>>>>>> docs: common use cases

-Set this string if you want your unit tests need to run on a particular mobile device orientation .
+Set this string if your unit tests need to run on a particular mobile device orientation.

-For more information on Karma see the [homepage](http://karma-runner.github.com).